 Pruning: Should be lifted and divided every few years to keep the plants vigorous.

 Flower Form: The daffodil is one of the first flowers to bloom in the spring.
 The traditional form of the daffodil is a flower made of pale yellow petals surrounding a somewhat darker trumpet, though there are now variations on that general color scheme.
-Some daffodils now have pure white petals surrounding lemon yellow or even orange trumpets.
-The rule of thumb is to plant the bulbs twice as deep as they are tall and plant them three inches apart.
-After the sword-shaped leaves start to die back, some people leave the bulbs in the ground.
-Others dig them up and keep them in onion bags in a cool and dry place till they're ready to be planted in the fall.
+Some daffodils now have pure white leaves surrounding lemon yellow or even orange horns.
+The rule of thumb is to plant the bulbs twice as thick as they are tall and plant them three inches apart.
+After the sword-shaped leaves start to die back, some people leave the lamps in the ground.
+Others dig them up and keep them in onion bags in a calm and dry place till they're ready to be planted in the fall.
 Daffodils are deer-resistant.

-Plant a magnificent garden with perennials.
+Flower Garden Package.
 Cultivating beautiful flowers keeps your yard looking gorgeous.
-These plants are staggered in growth time keeping flowers growing when one group stops.
+These plants are staggered in growth time maintaining flowers growing when one group stops.
 The difference in growth stages keeps a vibrant range of colors around, which brightens the borders of your property.